 - Principal Skinner being heavily established as a veteran of The Vietnam War.
 In the 80s and 90s, most Vietnam War veterans were middle-aged Baby Boomers, so a stern school principal having this backstory would make perfect sense.
 However, today, most Vietnam war veterans are retired and/or in their 60s and 70s, so a man Skinner's age would likely have been a small child during the war, or not even born yet.

 - Montgomery Burns has Victorian-era memories (or at the very least, pre-WWI memories) that would make him absurdly old at this point.
 In the 1990 episode "Simpson and Delilah", Burns tells Homer that he's 81 years old, which would place his birth date in 1908 at the earliest.
 Burns's age was then exaggerated in later seasons; by the mid-90s he was usually stated to be 104 years old.
-While this is of course an age that most people never reach, it's still not downright absurdly old.
+While this is of course an age that most people never reach, it's still not downright absurdly old (although to be still actively running a business empire at that age is something of a stretch).
 At that point in the series, flashbacks to Burns's childhood were usually implied to take place in the late 1800s, which made sense since the episodes aired in the 1990s.
-The thing is though, that even in the episodes airing now in the 2010s, Burns still seems to be a child of the late 1800s (or very early 1900s), having had vivid memories of the time.
+The thing is though, that even in the episodes airing in the 2010s and 2020s, Burns still seems to be a child of the late 1800s (or very early 1900s), having had vivid memories of the time.
 By 2000, the amount of people born in or before 1900 were down to a very select few, and was heavily female.
 By 2018, literally all of them are dead.
+Arguably, though, the absurdity of Burns' age is an explicit point of the part of the writers, more so than the other time-frame examples.
+One episode established that his age is his bank account number, and while we dont see the specific numbers he presses, it was 4 digits long.

 Ethnic StereotypesThe show made great use of Funny Foreigners, such as Luigi Risotto, Groundskeeper Willie, and especially Apu (see below).
 They were created in a time when ethnic stereotypes were far more acceptable in comedy, but due to cultural shifts, no show today would create characters like them anymore.